 - Apply and be granted admission to their major (See Program Admission for specific information).

 - A completed associate degree, certificate, or adequate coursework.
-Students eligible to follow an articulation agreement, typically transfer in 64 credit hours to EMU.
-Eligible students who transferred in less than 64 credit hours, had unique circumstances and were granted permission to follow the articulation agreement by the Director of Community College Relations (emich.edu/ccr).
+Students eligible to follow an articulation agreement typically transfer 64 credit hours to EMU.
+Eligible students who transferred in less than 64 credit hours had unique circumstances and were granted permission to follow the articulation agreement, by the Director of Community College Relations (emich.edu/ccr).

 General Education Requirements

 The MiTransfer Pathways builds on the Michigan Transfer Agreement (MTA).
 The MTA allows transfer students to select designated courses to complete a minimum of 30 credit hours fulfilling MTA distribution requirements.
 Students following MiTransfer Pathway agreements should complete the MTA in accordance with the sending institutions’ course designations and consider whether or not any recommended MiTransfer Pathways major-specific courses will “double count” to fulfill MTA distribution requirements in planning their transfer.
 Be aware that “double count” policies differ from institution to institution.
 More information about the MTA is available at www.mitransfer.org.

 The MTA Mathematics distribution area allows students to complete one of three math pathways.
 The Business MiTransfer Pathways faculty recommended that students complete a course in the Statistics pathway.

 Students who do not have “MTA Satisfied” on their community college transcript, will be required to satisfy EMU’s general education requirements as applied to transfer students.
 For specific General Education requirements, click here or print a General Education Worksheet .